Sandmaenchen/imu_turtle/README.md

 ## Acknowledgments

-This demo project was created as a part of the Experts in Medical Computing project, funded by European Social Fund (ESF) and the Centre for Economic Development, Transport, and the Environment North Savo.
+This demo project was created as a part of the Experts in Medical Computing project, funded by European Social Fund (ESF; S21823) and the Centre for Economic Development, Transport, and the Environment North Savo.

 Idea for implementation of `KeyboardPublisher` class came from the [ros2-keyboard-driver](https://github.com/RoverRobotics-archive/ros2-keyboard-driver) repository's [KeystrokeListen](https://github.com/RoverRobotics-archive/ros2-keyboard-driver/blob/master/keystroke/listen.py) class.
 Otherwise, the codes were mainly written based on the [ROS 2 Humble tutorials](https://docs.ros.org/en/humble/Tutorials.html).